Last updated on

 Your Texas LLC won’t have to pay franchise tax if either of the following are true:

-- your LLC’s annualized total revenue for the tax year is below the “No Tax Due Threshold“, which is currently $1,130,000
+- your LLC’s annualized total revenue for the tax year is below the “No Tax Due Threshold“

-- your LLC’s calculated tax liability is less than $1,000
+- and your LLC’s calculated tax liability is less than $1,000

 Remember, even if your LLC owes no tax, you still must file a No Tax Due Report (Form 05-163) and a Public Information Report (Form 05-102).